SirHaagen/service_worker2/README.md

-# service_worker2
-Second Exercise with Service Worker
+# Second Exercise with Service Worker

+In this exercise:

+*Service worker
+*API Cache

+I am an active student learning CSS, JS, React, Sass, and many other stuffs.
+Looking for a challenging job opportunity